 Lower abdominal or pelvic pain Pain or pressure upon urination or bowel movement Infertility Bloating or increased abdominal girth Fullness or heaviness in the lower abdomen Chronic pelvic pain or low back pain Irregular menstrual periods

 - Pelvic ultrasound.
 In a transvaginal approach, a thin covered wand is placed into the vagina to visualize the uterus and the ovaries.
-This produces better images than a scan that is done through the abdominal wall (reserved for sexually naive patients) because the wand/probe can be positioned closer to the ovaries.
+This produces clearer images than a scan that is done through the abdominal wall (reserved for sexually naive patients) because the wand/probe can be positioned closer to the ovaries.

 - Laparoscopy surgery.
 Through a small incision, a thin scope called a laparoscope can be passed into the abdomen.
-This allows the surgeon to identify the cyst at close proximity and removal (cystectomy) at the same setting.
+This allows the surgeon to identify the cyst at close proximity and allows removal (cystectomy) at the same setting.

 - Ovarian Cystectomy – This is a surgical removal of the cyst from your ovary with the preservation of normal ovarian tissue.
 It is an appropriate treatment for pre-menopausal women to conserve ovarian tissue for reproductive and hormonal function.